edunham/site/2017/06/27/internet_safety.rst

 wellbeing is jeopardized by someone when they have no idea who you are.
 This is why I believe that the safety to produce information anonymously is so
 important: It uses software to change the outcome even in circumstances where the attacker's behavior cannot be modified.
-Perfect psuedonymity also breaks this link, but any software mishap or accidental over-sharing can invalidate it instantly.
+Perfect pseudonymity also breaks this link, but any software mishap or accidental over-sharing can invalidate it instantly.
 The link is broken with fewer potential points of failure by creating content anonymously.

 The third solution is what I alluded to when discussing the safety of
-psuedonymity: Prevent the attacker from viewing the content.
+pseudonymity: Prevent the attacker from viewing the content.
 This is what private, interest-specific forums accomplish reasonably well.
 There are hazards here, especially if a forum's contents become public unintentionally, or if a dedicated attacker masquerades as a member of the